augustoproiete/ExcelDnaPack-NuGet/README.md

 ```
 Usage: ExcelDnaPack.exe dnaPath [/O outputPath] [/Y]

   dnaPath           The path to the primary .dna file for the ExcelDna add-in.
   /Y                If the output .xll exists, overwrite without prompting.
+  /NoCompression    no compress (LZMA) of resources
+  /NoMultiThreading no multi threading to ensure deterministic packing order
   /O outPath        Output path - default is <dnaPath>-packed.xll.

 Example: ExcelDnaPack.exe MyAddins\FirstAddin.dna
                  The packed add-in file will be created as MyAddins\FirstAddin-packed.xll.